TNA Xplosion: First run

 TNA Xplosion was launched on November 27, 2002, as the promotion's first regular weekly syndicated show.
-In its original format, the show featured exclusive matches from the TNA Asylum, as well as exclusive interviews with members of the TNA roster.
+In its original format, the show featured exclusive matches from the TNA Asylum at the Tennessee State Fairgrounds in Nashville, as well as exclusive interviews with members of the TNA roster.

 On November 18, 2004, Xplosion was revamped as a recap of the previous week's Impact! episode in light of alterations in the taping schedule.
 The show would resume airing exclusive matches (billed as "Xplosion Xclusives") once more on October 7, 2005, in addition to recapping Impact!.
 These matches also aired on the TNA Global Impact! web show.
 "Xplosion Xclusives" matches normally featured wrestlers who rarely appeared during regular Impact! episodes.
 Occasionally, wrestlers may have made their debut or return on Xplosion and angles also took place.

 Airings of Xplosion in the United States ceased at the end of 2006, although some of the exclusive matches could be seen on TNA Today.
 Starting on December 22, 2008, "Xplosion Xclusive" matches were also streamed on the promotion's website and YouTube channel.

 Xplosion was revamped at the June 14, 2010 tapings of its 300th episode, now featuring more original matches with Jeremy Borash and Mike Tenay on commentary.
 In addition to the format changes, Xplosion received a new logo, graphics package and theme music performed by Taproot.
 The show would also feature a segment called "Spin Cycle", where Borash had a Q&A session with various TNA stars in front of a live crowd.

 In 2013, Xplosion began including matches from the promotion's early years and matches prior to the upcoming PPV event.
 Beginning in December of that year, Rockstar Spud replaced long term color commentator Mike Tenay.

 In early 2017, as the promotion officially changed its name to Impact Wrestling, the show gradually became known as simply Xplosion (and later, Impact Xplosion).
 On October 10, 2017, Xplosion launched on Global Wrestling Network, making the program available in the U.S. for the first time since 2006.
 By 2019, the show was streaming on Wednesdays 7PM ET on Impact Wrestling's Twitch channel and Impact Plus.

 On March 3, 2021, PWinsider reported that production had halted on new Xplosion episodes.
 Later that month, it was reported in Wrestling Observer Newsletter that the show had been cancelled to focus on Before the Impact.